 NFL-League to hold in-person 2021 Draft in Cleveland with fans

+"The general message is that certainly we want to welcome fans not only from Cleveland but from outside as well."

+O'Reilly said the NFL wants to "maximize the number of fans" it can allow and is working with local and national authorities to determine that number while adding they need to wear face coverings and follow social distancing protocols.

-NFL Commissioner Roger Goodell, who last year announced draft picks from the basement of his house, will instead perform those duties from a stage set against the backdrop of Lake Erie during the April 29-May 1 event.
+NFL Commissioner Roger Goodell, who last year announced draft picks from the basement of his house, will instead perform those duties from a stage set against the backdrop of Lake Erie.

-Additional draft prospects will participate remotely from their homes around the country.
+Players expected to be taken in the first round of the seven-round draft will be invited to attend while most other prospects will participate remotely.

+"We're starting to extend those invites to top prospects, likely night-one round-one selections, who we'd love to be with us and have the opportunity that didn't exist last year to walk across the stage and have that really special moment," said O'Reilly.

-A draft theatre will also serve as a viewing zone for the main stage and will seat invited guests who will be required to wear face coverings and adhere to social distancing.
+A theatre will serve as a viewing zone for the main stage and will seat the invited guests.

 In a bid to promote the importance of getting the COVID-19 vaccine, the NFL will allow individuals chosen by each of the 32 clubs to have a front row seat to the main stage as long as they are fully vaccinated.

-Like last year's NFL Draft, all teams will announce their player selections from a location of their choosing while following appropriate protocols.
+Like last year's NFL Draft, teams will gather at a location of their choosing to make player selections while following appropriate protocols.

-The NFL also said it will have an interactive football theme park set-up during the Draft that will be free to the public but reservations will be required in a bid to manage capacity.

 (Reporting by Frank Pingue in Toronto; Editing by Ken Ferris)